 With the summer heat ratcheting up, you may be coming down with a serious case of pool envy, obsessed with having a pool right outside your door for cooling off and entertaining friends.
 A swimming pool can even increase the value of your home.
-But, will it increase your rates too?
+But, will it increase your homeowners insurance

 Be sure to include any pool or patio-related items of value when you add up how much your personal belongings are worth to ensure you have enough coverage on your homeowners insurance policy.
 Keep in mind that per-item limits may apply, meaning the maximum amount payable on a single item is capped.
 For example, if you have an expensive outdoor sound system, you may want to check the per-item limit for electronics.
 Expanded coverage is often available for high-value items.

 Above all, pose question after question to your local independent agent

 .
 Against which risks is damage to my pool covered?
 Is the pump covered too and under what circumstances?

 Working closely with an insurance agent in your area who understands your property and the local zoning laws is one of the best ways to fully understand how a pool may affect your homeowners insurance rates.
 Your local agent can help you find the right balance of coverage for your specific situation and help ensure your relaxing oasis isn't an unmanageable risk.
 Looking for a Homeowners Insurance quote?

 Contact your local independent agent

 to get the coverage that's right for you, whether you have a pool or not.